kofny/easypwd/plot/README.md

 - --xlabel-size: font size of x label
 - --ylabel-size: font size of y label

+**Optional for lines**

+- --use-acc-freq: do not operate the y value, use accurate frequency (or probability).

 **Optional for axis**

 - --xlim-low: x value less than this will not be displayed